ScottAnk/game-tracker-client/README.md

 - As a user I need a cancel button on create and update screens because I want to be able to back out
 - As a user I need a confirmation prompt before deleting games because it's too easy to accidentally click one button
+- As a user I need to be able to create multiple collections for organization
-- As a user I need to be able to share a read-only link to my collection so I can show my collection to friends
+- As a user I need to be able to share a read-only link to my collections so I can show my collection to friends
 - As a user I need to be able to access read-only links without signing in so that my friends don't need an account to see my collection
-- As a user I need to be able to search a list of pre-defined games because I don't want to define all my games myself

 ## Version 3

 - As a user I need to be able to customize the colors of each game
 - As a user I need to be able to add session notes to each game
-- As a user I need to be able to organize my games into folders
 - As a user I need to be able to filter my game collection
+- As a user I need to be able to search a list of pre-defined games because I don't want to define all my games myself

 # Entity Relationships

 In order to satisfy the requirements of the MVP user stories, the app will require three database models User, Collection, and Game.
-Each User has one Collection (hopefully more in later versions), and collections have an arbitrary number of references to Game documents.
+Each User has one Collection (until version two, where multiple collections will be implemented), and collections have an arbitrary number of references to Game documents.
 ![MVP-entity-relationship-diagram](/readme-images/MVP-entity-relationship-diagram.png)